fczuardi/chromebook-notes/crouton/firefox.md

 Fix the tabscroll ugly and useless UI
 -------------------------------------

-As with any new firefox installation, the first thing you should do is to fix the ridiculous minimum tab-with default and get rid of the atrocious tab-scroll (aka worst user interface ever invented).
+As with any new firefox installation, the first thing you should do is to fix the ridiculous minimum tab-width default and get rid of the atrocious tab-scroll (aka worst user interface ever invented).
 - install this addon https://addons.mozilla.org/en-Us/firefox/addon/custom-tab-width/
     - restart
     - open addons page ```about:addons```